 In the course of his work, Feng has developed many genetic tools for probing the function of synapses and circuits in the living brain.
 These include mice expressing green fluorescent protein in single neurons for long-term imaging; mice expressing light-sensitive ion channels that allow optical manipulation of neural activity; and mice expressing genetically encoded activity sensors to monitor neural activity in vivo.

-Guoping Feng joined the McGovern Institute in 2010.
+Guoping Feng joined the McGovern Institute in 2010 and current serves as its associate director.
 He is a faculty member in MIT’s Department of Brain and Cognitive Sciences, where he holds the Poitras Professorship of Neuroscience.
 Feng is the Director of Model Systems and Neurobiology in the Stanley Center for Psychiatric Research.
 Originally from Zhejiang Province in China, he received his PhD from SUNY Buffalo.
 Before moving to MIT, he was a faculty member at Duke University.

 Scientific Council Member, Brain and Behavior Research Foundation